nastyagurskaya/file-sorting-test-app/README.md

 | Example from the task brief | `SortsTheBriefsExampleIntoExpectedOrder` |
 | Run files removed after the sort | `RunFilesAreDeletedAfterSorting` |

-The generator tests check the properties the sorter relies on: every line is well formed (`EveryGeneratedLineIsWellFormed`), many lines share a `String` (`ManyLinesShareTheSameText`), the pool includes text containing the separator and case-only variants, the same seed gives identical output, and output has `\n` line endings with no BOM.
+The generator tests check the properties the sorter relies on: every line is well-formed (`EveryGeneratedLineIsWellFormed`), many lines share a `String` (`ManyLinesShareTheSameText`), the pool includes text containing the separator and case-only variants, the same seed gives identical output, and output has `\n` line endings with no BOM.

-Not covered by a test: the exception on a corrupt run file.
-Run files are created and deleted inside `Sort()`, and adding a hook only to corrupt one would be an abstraction that exists solely for the test.
+## AI assistance

+Claude Code was used for implementation.
+The design decisions, the review of what it produced, and the benchmarking are mine.